Tanay2104/WiDS-5.0/README.md

     *   Use the `%timeit` magic command in Jupyter to measure how long this function takes to run.

 3.  **Method 2: Vectorized NumPy:**
-    *   Write a single line of code that calculates the same MSE using only NumPy operations (hint: subtraction and `np.mean()`).
+    *   Write a single line of code that calculates the same MSE using only NumPy operations.
     *   Use the `%timeit` magic command to measure the execution time of this vectorized version.

 4.  **Analysis:**